 But influencers are not limited to A-list celebrities.
 In fact, 82% of people are likely to follow the recommendations of a micro-influencer rather than a celebrity.

 Here are a few more types of influencer:

 - Bloggers are important influencers as they have a loyal following and provide honest reviews and feedback that the public respect.

 - Vloggers can’t be ignored when looking for influencers.
-Many have become mini-celebrities in their own right through their YouTube channels.
+Many have become mini-celebrities.

 - Podcasters also have tremendous influence over their subscribers.
 A product endorsement from a podcaster can boost product sales.